GabrielMassana/DeepTurn-iOS/README.md

 ```
 Also, you'll need to catch any URL comming from outside the app in the AppDelegate:
-'application(_:open:sourceApplication:annotation:)'
+`application(_:open:sourceApplication:annotation:)`

 ## Example

 The example in the code is as simple as possible.
 If you are going to use DeepTurn, you'll need some type of Manager to handle the whole navigation of your app.

-Probably you'll have a strong reference stored of your 'rootViewController'.
+Probably you'll have a strong reference stored of your `rootViewController`.
 With the RootViewController, you will be able to push or present your deeplinked view.

 Deepturn got three open functions to be used: